GLOBAL MARKETS-Shares, dollar slide on Ukraine scare; gold rises

 By Barani Krishnan

-NEW YORK, April 25 (Reuters) - World stock indexes fell on Friday on concern the tensions between Ukraine and Russia may depress economic activity in Europe, while the 30-year U.S. Treasury bond yield reached the lowest in nearly a year as investors sought safety in U.S. debt.
+NEW YORK, April 25 (Reuters) - U.S. and world stock indexes fell on Friday as tensions between Ukraine and Russia weighed heavily on global equity markets and the rouble, while yields on the 30-year U.S. Treasury bond reached the lowest in nearly a year.

-The uncertain outlook over the coming weekend for Ukraine drove selling in U.S. shares, boosting other safe havens such as gold and the yen.

-The three main U.S. stock indexes all fell for the week, as disappointing earnings from Amazon and Ford on Thursday offset gains fueled by strong reports from Apple, Caterpillar and Travelers earlier in the week.
+Disappointing earnings from bellwether consumer product companies Amazon and Ford fed the decline on Wall Street, with the three main indexes all closing lower for the week.

 Russia warned Kiev on Friday that it would face justice after Ukrainian forces killed up to five pro-Russian rebels in eastern Ukraine on Thursday.